Ulrfis/voice-support-bolt/STORY.md

 *When ready to generate the narrative, use this prompt with the entire STORY.md as context:*

 ```
-You are helping me write the genesis story of [PROJECT_NAME].
+You are helping me write the genesis story of Audiogami.

 Using the documented journey in this file, craft a compelling narrative following this structure:
 1. Open with the Friction (make readers feel the problem)